mpcs51205/51205-team-proj-2020-Fall/README.md

     run " echo '{"_default": {}}' > items.json "  to clear database

-    run 'python3 auction_service'
+    run 'python3 auction_service.py'

-7 start frontend on host and point to 'test_midiator' endpoint, then start tests
+7. start frontend on host with 'flask run' and point to 'test_midiator' endpoint, then start tests